MSA Safety Incorporated – Consensus Indicates Potential 21.6% Upside

-MSA Safety Incorporated with ticker code (MSA) now have 2 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 170 and 152 calculating the mean target price we have 161.
-Now with the previous closing price of 132.45 this is indicating there is a potential upside of 21.6%.
-The 50 day MA is 137.18 and the 200 moving average now moves to 126.68.
-The market cap for the company is $5,238m.
-Visit the company website at: https://www.msasafety.com
+MSA Safety Incorporated found using ticker (MSA) now have 2 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 170 and 152 and has a mean target at 161.
+Now with the previous closing price of 132.36 this would indicate that there is a potential upside of 21.6%.
+The 50 day MA is 137.26 while the 200 day moving average is 126.62.
+The company has a market cap of $5,077m.
+Find out more information at: https://www.msasafety.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.